Duality for graded Lie algebras: Dualizing complexes for dg Lie algebras

-Moreover, the $E_1$-page of the associated spectral sequence coincides with the CE cohomology of the \emph{abelian} graded Lie algebra with the same underlying graded vector space as $\g$.
-In other words, it computes $\operatorname{Ext}_{\huaS(\g)}(\bk,\huaS(\g))$ where the symmetric algebra $\huaS(\g)$ acts on itself by the left multiplication.
-The claim now becomes a standard homological calculation with the Koszul complex. \end{proof} So, the dualizing complex $\bd:=d(\bk)$ for any proper dg Lie algebra $\g$ has one-dimensional cohomology; according to our conventions, we will call it the \emph{dualizing module} for $\g$.
+So, the dualizing complex $\bd:=d(\bk)$ for any proper dg Lie algebra $\g$ has one-dimensional cohomology; according to our conventions, we will call it the \emph{dualizing module} for $\g$.
 The $\g$-action (or, equivalently, $\U(\g)$-action) on $\bd$ is a map of dg Lie algebras $\g\to \End(V)$ where $V$ is a dg vector space that represents $\bd$ in $D(\U(\g))$.
 Equivalently, this is a map of dg algebras $\U(\g)\to\End(V)$.
 Since $\HH^\bullet(V)$ is 1-dimensional, the dg Lie algebra $\End(V)$ is quasi-isomorphic to $\bk$ with the zero bracket and, assuming without loss of generality that $\g$ is a cofibrant Lie algebra, we obtain that a $\g$-module structure on $\bd$ is realized by a dg Lie algebra map from $\g$ to the abelian Lie algebra $\bk$ or as a dg algebra map $\U(\g)\to \bk$.
 Another equivalent point of view, which does not assume cofibrancy of $\g$, is that the structure of a $\g$-module on a one-dimensional space is determined by an $L_\infty$-map $\g\to\bk$ or an $A_\infty$-map $\U(\g)\to \bk$.
 This latter point of view will be used later on.

 In any case, the data of an $L_\infty$-map $\g\to\bk$ are equivalent to that of an MC element in the pc dg algebra $\CE^\bullet(\g)$.
 Since $\CE^\bullet(\g)$ is graded commutative, this is further equivalent to a CE 1-cocycle of $\g$, and cohomologous cocycles give rise to homotopic $L_\infty$-maps (or different $\g$-modules representing the same object in $D(\U(\g))$.
-We have the following definition. \begin{defi} Given a proper dg algebra Lie $\g$, denote by $\chi(\g)\in\CE^1(\g)$ the CE cohomology class of $\g$ corresponding to the dualizing module $\bd$. \end{defi} \begin{cor} Let $M$ be a proper dg $\g$-module where $\g$ is a proper dg Lie algebra and consider $M^!:=\CE_\bullet(\g,M)$.
+We have the following definition. \begin{defi} Given a proper dg algebra Lie $\g$, denote by $\chi(\g)\in\CE^1(\g)$ the CE cohomology class of $\g$ corresponding to the dualizing module $\bd$. \end{defi} \begin{prop} Let $M$ be a proper dg $\g$-module where $\g$ is a proper dg Lie algebra and consider $M^!:=\CE_\bullet(\g,M)$.
 Then there is a weak equivalence of $\CE_\bullet(\g)$-comodules: